 The Centre for Advanced Training (CAT) offers high-quality training to young people aged 10 – 18 years with exceptional talent and potential in dance.
-CAT is part of a national programme supported and developed by the Department for Education’s Music and Dance Scheme.
+The CAT is part of a national programme supported by the Department for Education’s Music and Dance Scheme.

 We highly recommend that you come along to a Taster Workshop and/or an Open Day before you apply – find out more about our upcoming events.

 Find answers to our frequently asked questions here.
 Can’t find what you’re looking for?
 Email CAT@danceeast.co.uk